 Final Thoughts on Outsourced Software Testing

 One area with a large impact on communication and workflow is whether you’ve outsourced onshore or offshore.
-Offshore SQA will complicate communications in additional ways including differences in time and culture.
+Offshore software QA will complicate communications in additional ways including differences in time and culture.
 If your partner is on the other side of the globe, Scrums become much harder to coordinate.
 How will you address this?

 Cultural differences can be un-examined barriers to progress and often ask employees to address unconscious biases or modify unconscious behavior.
 You may find Professor Hofstede’s research into the 6 Dimensions of National Culture a useful tool when prepping for offshore collaboration.